workmad3/chef/DOC_CHANGES.md

 ### New configurable option :yum-lock-timeout
 You can now set the timeout for receiving the yum lock in `config.rb` by adding `yum-lock-timeout SECONDS` (default is 30 seconds).

+### New default for `guard_interpreter` attribute of `powershell_script` and
+    `batch` resources
+The `guard_interpreter` attribute originally introduced for all resources in **Chef 11.12** is now set to new default values for the following resources:
+* For the `powershell_script` resource, `guard_interpreter` is set to
+  `:powershell_script` by default.
+This means that by default, the **PowerShell** interpreter will be used to evaluate guard expressions supplied to the `only_if` and `not_if`attributes, and other features of the `guard_interpreter` attribute will also be available for `powershell_script` guard attributes by default.
+* For the `batch` resource, `guard_interpreter` is set to `:batch` by default.
+  This does not change the interpreter used for guards by default since Chef has always used `cmd.exe`, the `batch` interpreter, for guard expressions on Windows.
+However, it **does** change the default processor architecture of the `cmd.exe` process used to evaluate the guard expression to match that of the `architecture` attribute of the resource containing the guard attribute.
+If no `architecture` attribute is specified for the resource, then the guard will be evaluated using a **64-bit** interpreter process (i.e. `:x86_64`) instead of a 32-bit process (`:i386`).
+Other features of the `guard_interpreter` attribute may now be utilized with guards for the `batch` resource by default.

+Prior to this change, it was set to `:default` for these resources, which disabled the use of Chef resources for guard execution in favor of shelling out to the 32-bit `cmd.exe` command interpreter for these and all resources.